solilokiam/solilokiam/README.md

-### Miquel Company---@solilokiam
+### Miquel Company--@solilokiam
 Hi!
-I'm Miquel---a senior fullstack developer working @kodify.
+I'm Miquel--a senior fullstack developer working @kodify.
+I just love to understand how things work and try to approach new problems always with begginer mindset and curiosity.
 <!--
 **solilokiam/solilokiam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.